U-C-O-N-N, UConn! UConn! UConn!

 And yet, there is one point I must complain about.
 As I entered the J. Robert Donnelly Husky Heritage Sports Museum, which was at least subsidized in part by one J. Robert Donnelly (who knows, he may have footed the entire bill), I was struck by how modern, clean and large it was.
 It’s very impressive… Sort of like the Hermitage.

 But just a week or two before my campus trek, UConn released some disheartening news regarding the potential closure of two campus museums.
-The previously visited Connecticut Natural History Museum and the William Benton Museum of Art – on my itinerary later in the day.
+The previously visited Connecticut Natural History Museum and the William Benton Museum of Art.
 More scare tactics perhaps, but I noted that no one dared suggest the closure of the sports museum.
 Or, blasphemy! reducing a few money-losing sports teams (which they all actually are, save perhaps men’s basketball.)
 Anyway…

 The museum is far, far more than just a monument to the school’s basketball successes.
 They try their best to show the excellence of ALL the sports programs, though let’s be honest; there are many reaches here.
 I’m just going to lift (and edit heavily) text from the museum’s website here on out to make this easier on us all.